Wang Xianjun

-Wang Xianjun (王献钧; born 1 June 2000) is a left-footed Chinese footballer currently playing as a centre-back for Dalian Pro.
+Wang Xianjun (王献钧; born 1 June 2000) is a Chinese professional footballer who plays as a centre-back or left-back for Tianjin Jinmen Tiger.

 Club career

 Wang Xianjun was promoted to the senior team of Dalian Professional within the 2020 Chinese Super League season and would make his debut in a Chinese FA Cup game on 18 September 2020 against Shandong Luneng Taishan F.C. in a 4-0 defeat.
 He would go on to make his debut in a league game on 27 September 2020 against Guangzhou Evergrande Taobao, where he came on as a substitute in a match that ended in a 1-0 defeat.